RohitSingh496/japanese-quiz/README.md

 ---

+#### Script Usage:

+- `./quiz.sh 5`
+- The above command will generate a quiz with '5' questions.
+- If you just run `./quiz.sh` It will ask only '1' question.

+---

 #### About the script:
 - It takes a .tsv file and generates a quiz from that.
 - It makes use of `fzf` to present options.